Site icon Women Fitness

 Top 10 for Good Mental Health: #MentalHealthDay

 Every year, 10th October is marked as Mental Health Day.
-This year’s theme of the World Mental Health Day, Mental Health is a Universal Human Right, calls for accelerated efforts in mental health in a human-rights-based approach.
+This year’s theme of World Mental Health Day, “It is Time to Prioritize Mental Health in the Workplace”—highlights the urgent need for businesses to create environments that foster mental health.

 Try these tips to keep your balance, or re-balance yourself.